 To discourage food waste, you could suggest that patients choose individually wrapped snack items.

 Nourishing drinks are ideal for those with reduced appetite.
 Switching drinks such as tea, coffee and sugar-free squash for more nourishing drinks such as fruit cordials, milkshakes, hot chocolate and full-fat or fortified milk is an easy way to increase the calorie and protein content in the diet.

 Adding skimmed milk powder to milk is an easy way to increase the calorie and protein content.
 The fortified milk can then be used in other milk-based drinks, coffee, porridge and milk puddings (i.e. custard).
 Adding 4 tbsp dried milk powder to 1 pint of whole milk provides an additional 200 calories and 20g protein.

 - 4 tbsp dried milk powder

 Mix the dried milk powder with a little milk to form a paste.
 Gradually whisk in the rest of the milk using a fork or a small whisk.
 Store the fortified milk in a covered jug in the fridge and consume throughout the day.

 570 calories, 37.2g protein

-AYMES® are keen to support a Food First Approach, which is why our oral nutritional supplements come in a wide range of flavours, including sweet, savoury and neutral flavours, all of which can be used to fortify food or can be added to homemade nourishing drinks.
+AYMES® are keen to support a Food First Approach, which is why AYMES oral nutritional supplements come in a wide range of flavours, including sweet, savoury and neutral flavours, all of which can be used to fortify food or can be added to homemade nourishing drinks.
 AYMES have a range of delicious recipe ideas to use with patients who would benefit from nourishing drinks.